aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_kubernetes.md

       --config-policy strings             specify the paths to the Rego policy files or to the directories containing them, applying config files
       --db-repository string              OCI repository to retrieve trivy-db from (default "ghcr.io/aquasecurity/trivy-db:2")
-      --dependency-tree                   [EXPERIMENTAL] show dependency origin tree of vulnerable packages --download-db-only                  download/update vulnerability database but don't run a scan --download-java-db-only             download/update Java index database but don't run a scan --exclude-kinds strings             indicate the kinds exclude from scanning (example: node)
+      --dependency-tree                   [EXPERIMENTAL] show dependency origin tree of vulnerable packages --disable-node-collector            When the flag is activated, the node-collector job will not be executed, thus skipping misconfiguration findings on the node.
+      --download-db-only                  download/update vulnerability database but don't run a scan --download-java-db-only             download/update Java index database but don't run a scan --exclude-kinds strings             indicate the kinds exclude from scanning (example: node)